Fistball: Field

 Fistball is not a seasonal sport.
 In summer (field season), it is played outside on a grass or turf sports field (field size 50 x 20 m).
 In winter (indoor season) is played in an indoor sports hall, and generally an already existing handball court is used as a playing field (field size 40 x 20 m).
 In the hall, the ball has a more controlled bounce than on grass, which has an effect on the game tactics.
 In addition, in the hall, any wall contact by the ball is an error.

-In outdoor fistball, the field size is 50 m long x (25 x 20 m per half-field) by 20 m wide.
-In indoor fistball, the field size is 40 m long (20 x 20 m per half-field) by 20 m wide.
+In outdoor fistball, the field size is 50 m long by 20 m wide (25 x 20 m per half-field).
+In indoor fistball, the field size is 40 m long by 20 m wide (20 x 20 m per half-field).
 Since the indoor field size corresponds with the regular size of a handball field, the existing external lines are usually used.
 The service line is 3 m away from the center line.
 The server's stationery foot (for standing serves) or first landing foot (for jumping serves) must be completely behind this line when serving.
 The boundary lines belong to the field, i.e. when the ball touches the line, this is not an error and play will continue.

 The playing field is divided in half by a 5 cm wide ribbon-like red and white net.
 It is held above the center line between two posts, its upper edge is located at 2 m height (men) and 1.90 m (women).
 For the D-Youth (under 12), the height is 1.60 m, the C-youth (under 14 years) 1.80 m.
 The field also includes a run-off area, which when playing outdoors is 8 m to the rear and 6 m on the sides.
 For indoor play, run-off areas are limited by the wall or stands, but are generally a minimum of 1 m to the rear and 0.5 m at the sides.

 The field dimensions given are for adult players, as youth fields are generally smaller.